Harvey Cloyd Philpott: Legislative career

 In 1953, Philpott was elected to the North Carolina House of Representatives.
-Over the course of his tenure he served on various House committees, including those on Agriculture, Education, Roads and Highway Safety, Appropriations, and Finance.
+Over the course of his tenure he was on various House committees, including those on Agriculture, Education, Roads and Highway Safety, Appropriations, and Finance.

 On June 21, 1955, Governor Luther H. Hodges added Philpott to the North Carolina Advisory Committee on Education—commonly dubbed the Pearsall Committee after its chairman, Thomas J. Pearsall.
 The committee's task was to create the state's response to the United States Supreme Court's decision in Brown v.
 Board of Education to mandate the racial integration of public schools.
 It released its recommendations to the governor in early 1956, advising the state to respect the legality of the Supreme Court's decision but urging the government to refrain from compelling white children to attend integrated schools and establish grants to allow for white children to enroll in segregated white schools.
 In July 1956, Governor Hodges, heeding the advice of the Pearsall Committee, called the North Carolina General Assembly into special session to discuss its proposals.
 Philpott joined three other legislators in introducing a joint resolution "of condemnation and protest against oppressive usurpation of power by the Supreme Court of the United States."

 In 1957, Philpott urged the legislature to adopt a state minimum wage law, arguing that the previous adoption of a federal minimum wage law had spurred economic growth in the American South.
 Although many conservatives and businessmen were opposed to the measure, Philpott's support helped ensure that a minimum wage statute was adopted.
-In 1958, he chaired the Commission of Reorganization of State Government and served as finance director for the North Carolina Democratic Party during that year's election cycle.
+In 1958, he chaired the Commission of Reorganization of State Government and was finance director for the North Carolina Democratic Party during that year's election cycle.
 He supported much of Hodges' legislative program during the 1959 Assembly session, but vacated his House seat later that year.